-The 5 Best Debt Consolidation Options For You
+The 5 Best Debt Consolidation Options for 2018

 The first rule when consolidating debt is: Act early.
 If you apply while the problem’s not yet acute, and your credit score remains healthy, you’re likely to qualify for a wider variety of loans with competitive interest rates.
 But if you wait until you’re really struggling and your credit’s shot, you may well fail to get approved for any borrowing at all – and, if you do, you’re almost certain to be charged cripplingly expensive rates.

 There are five main types of debt consolidation products, and each has its pros and cons: